Logo

 6%

-This statistical snapshot reveals a reality: the cost of a cyberattack in Mexico is not only economic but strategic.
-Sectors like banking, healthcare, and manufacturing are constant targets, often without a clear defense plan.
+This statistical photograph evidences a reality: the cost of a cyberattack in Mexico is not only economic but also strategic.
+Sectors such as banking, healthcare, and manufacturing are constant targets, and often, without a clear defense plan.

 Detailed Analysis of Cyber Threats in Mexico